She Who Became the Sun

-The book won both the Best Novel and Best Newcomer awards at the British Fantasy Awards, and was a finalist for the Lambda Literary Award for Transgender Fiction and the Hugo Award for Best Novel, making Parker-Chan the first Australian to be nominated for the latter award.
+The book won both the Best Novel and Best Newcomer awards at the British Fantasy Awards, and was a finalist for the Lambda Literary Award for Transgender Fiction and the Hugo Award for Best Novel, making Parker-Chan the first Australian to be a finalist for the latter award.

 Summary

 The novel is set in 14th century China, during the Mongolian Yuan Dynasty and the Red Turban Rebellions.
 In this historical reimagining, the Mandate of Heaven is a literal flame that can be summoned by the Emperor.
 With the Empire fracturing, both the Emperor and others with the power to challenge him can summon the Mandate of Heaven.

 A local fortune teller describes the fate of two children from a peasant family.
-The son is told he will achieve greatness, while the daughter is told she is nothing.
+The son is told he will achieve greatness, while the daughter is told she will be nothing.
 However, after bandits kill their father, the son wastes away and dies.
 The daughter takes on her brother's name, Zhu Chongba, and pretends to be a boy in order to find refuge in a Buddhist monastery.

 Zhu Chongba remains at the monastery for years, maintaining her disguise and eventually becoming ordained as a monk.
 When the abbot angers the Mongolians, the monastery is destroyed by General Ouyang.
 Zhu joins the Red Turbans.
 She rises to the rank of commander after a series of seemingly miraculous military victories.

 Meanwhile, Ouyang, an ethnically Han man who was castrated and enslaved by the Mongolians because of his family's treason, plots to overthrow his rulers.
 This is complicated by Ouyang's love for Esen, the Mongolian prince he serves.
 Ouyang and Zhu have several military clashes; he eventually cuts off Zhu's hand, but allows her to live.
 Eventually, he orchestrates the death of both Esen and Esen's father, then turns his forces against the Mongolian Emperor.

 Zhu Chongba believes that she must totally deny her female identity in order to seize her brother's destiny of greatness and avert the nothingness originally foretold for her.
 However, her point of view changes as her knowledge of feminine skills and insights into a woman's point of view continually provide her with opportunities to succeed.
-Zhu marries Ma Yingzi, who loves Zhu but is troubled by the violence inherent in Zhu's quest for power.
+Zhu falls in love with and marries Ma Xiuying, who loves Zhu but is troubled by the violence inherent in Zhu's quest for power.
 Zhu gradually eliminates the other commanders of the Red Turbans, consolidating power for herself.
 Zhu captures the capital city and succeeds in summoning the Mandate of Heaven's flame.
-She is crowned Emperor as Ma Yingzi watches on.
+She is crowned King as Ma Xiuying watches on.